Conversations with Search Engines: SERP-based Conversational Response Generation: Related Work

 \subsection{Conversational Search}

 The concept of search as a conversation has been around since the 1980s~\cite{belkin1980anomalous,Croft:1987:IRN:35053.35054}.
 Until recently, the idea did not attract a lot of attention due to limitations in data and computing resources at the time.
 Now, the topic is back in the spotlight.
-One branch of work conducts user studies on \ac{CS}. \citet{Vtyurina:2017:ECS:3027063.3053175} conduct a user study, where they ask 21 participants to solve 3 information seeking tasks by conversing with three agents: an existing commercial system, a human expert, and a perceived experimental automatic system, backed by a human ``wizard behind the curtain''.
+One branch of work conducts user studies on \ac{CS}.
+For example, \citet{Vtyurina:2017:ECS:3027063.3053175} conduct a user study, where they ask 21 participants to solve 3 information seeking tasks by conversing with three agents: an existing commercial system, a human expert, and a perceived experimental automatic system, backed by a human ``wizard behind the curtain.''
 They show that existing conversational assistants cannot be effectively used for complex information search tasks. \citet{vakulenko-conversational-2017} argue that existing studies neglect exploratory search when users are unfamiliar with the domain of their goal.
 They investigate interactive storytelling as a tool to enable exploratory search within the framework of a conversational interface. \citet{Trippas:2018:IDS:3176349.3176387} conduct a laboratory-based observational study for \ac{CS}, where pairs of people perform search tasks communicating verbally.
 They conclude that \ac{CS} is more complex and interactive than traditional search.

 Another line of work has proposed theoretical frameworks concerning \ac{CS}. \citet{Radlinski:2017:TFC:3020165.3020183} present a theoretical framework of information interaction in a chat setting for \ac{CS}, which highlights the need for multi-turn interactions. \citet{fa879899b8a74e57a989884eefa4730e} propose a conceptual framework that outlines the actions and intents of users and agents in order to enable the user to explore the search space and resolve their information need.
 The work listed above studies \ac{CS} either in a theoretical or a user study environment.
 The theoretical/conceptual frameworks have made requirements about the data annotations more demanding, often going beyond currently available datasets.